acccoursera/gettingandcleaningdata/CodeBook.md

     * Read in the data used to label the training data from "ycombined.txt"

-### Step 2: Combine the activity label IDs with the measurement data
+### Step 2: Combine the activity label IDs and Subject data with the measurement data

 The script then performs the following processing

-    * Combine the activity label IDs with the measurement data
+    * Combine the activity label IDs and Subject data with the measurement data

 ### Step 3: Merge the Activity "Labels" with the measurement data